sarahsherien/world-wise/README.md

 # React + Vite
-## Credits: Jonas Schmedtman ReactJS instructor
+Instructed by Jonas Schmedtman Reactjs course on Udemy.